codeearn/arabidopsis-maf-cap-accessions/README.md

 # arabidopsis_maf_cap_accessions
 > arabidopsis alignments for the maf and the cap gene clusters. multiple alignment and visualization of the aligned genes and clusters.
->> The genes that are used are At5g65050-At5g65080, containing 4 genes (Maf2-5 cluster of genes) and At2g13540 CBP80 Cap-binding protein 80.
->> The corresponding genome assemblies and the download link to the assemblies along with the code to download, align, annotate and draw the alignments.
->> Analysis for the arabidopsis genomes and the accessions cited in the paper: https://www.nature.com/articles/s41586-023-06062-z#data-availability
->> Analysis outlay: since the genomes reported in the paper have not been annotated, I took two approaches to annotated the genome.
->> The first approach that i took is to use the [Liftoff](https://github.com/sablokgaurav/Liftoff)
->> the second approach is to use the [lastz](https://github.com/lastz/lastz) to use the gene sequences for the corresponding genes and then align them to the genome of all these accesssion and extract those regions and then make a alignment of the same.
+The genes that are used are At5g65050-At5g65080, containing 4 genes (Maf2-5 cluster of genes) and At2g13540 CBP80 Cap-binding protein 80.
+The corresponding genome assemblies and the download link to the assemblies along with the code to download, align, annotate and draw the alignments.
+Analysis for the arabidopsis genomes and the accessions cited in the paper: https://www.nature.com/articles/s41586-023-06062-z#data-availability.
+Analysis outlay: since the genomes reported in the paper have not been annotated, I took two approaches to annotated the genome.
+The first approach that i took is to use the [Liftoff](https://github.com/sablokgaurav/Liftoff).
+The second approach is to use the [lastz](https://github.com/lastz/lastz) to use the gene sequences for the corresponding genes and then align them to the genome of all these accesssion and extract those regions and then make a alignment of the same.
 The code along with the runs files are present within the project execution files.

 ## the accession used for the analysis are listed here: [accession](https://github.com/sablokgaurav/arabidopsis_maf_cap_accessions/blob/main/arabidopsisaccessionlinks.md) and the genome files for this project are present in the following folder: [genomefiles](https://github.com/sablokgaurav/arabidopsis_maf_cap_accessions/tree/main/arabidopsis_genome_files)